 Following a respectful period of time the flowers and candles left in tribute to the victims were carefully collected and preserved in archives at The Box.
 A number of flowers were cast in resin globes and presented to the victims’ families and the candles were recycled by a specialist company to create bespoke new candles, some of which were also presented to the families and used in the 12-month anniversary Keyham vigil and gathering at the Hoe.

 Five hundred teddy bears were also left in tribute to the victims.
 These were steam cleaned and a large number sent to the Teddy Trust (which give soft toys to children experiencing traumatic events all over the world) while the rest were sent to a number of appropriate charities.

 Messages and cards have been kept by The Box, and stored for the families.
 More information here.

 The City was officially in mourning for the first week after the tragedy.
 As part of this, a candlelit vigil was held at North Down Crescent Recreation Ground (organised by Keyham Neighbourhood Community Group).
 Following this a series of church services and memorial masses were held across the city.

 Books of condolence were available in Keyham and online for people to sign.
 These will be presented to the families of the victims in the future.

-Across the city, people have been paying their respects online, in murals, and in their own communities.
+Across the city, people paid their respects online, in murals, and in their own communities.
 Below are some examples: